Unit XI. Healing

 with Light and beauty and capable of giving love to all comers without discrimination.

-forgive them.
-An integrated soul is able to project Light out from itself
+to forgive them.
+An integrated soul is able to project Light out from

-and from the Source to benefit others and to heal.
-It joins and bridges
+itself and from the Source to benefit others and to heal.
+It joins

-the egobodymind to Spirit and thus enables constant nourishment and support
+and bridges the egobodymind to Spirit and thus enables constant nourishment

-for the individual person.
-It is empowered to do Spirit’s work in the
+and support for the individual person.
+It is empowered to do Spirit’s

 Exercise: Soul work